yui-mhcp/siamese_networks/README.md

 \*\* This feature is currently implemented directly inside the `SiameseNetwork` class and not in the `KNN`

-## How to evaluate Siamese Networks
+## How to evaluate Siamese Networks (and Encoder networks in general)

 ### Training evaluation